 Rallying market participants to the goal of reducing risk without a regulatory mandate is no small feat, particularly given the competing regulatory priorities that firms are struggling to comprehend and comply with.
 But there is no doubt that a shorter settlement cycle will benefit the market and, most importantly, investors.
 ICI applauds the commitment demonstrated by all the stakeholders in this ongoing effort to bring this change to fruition by the target date.

-Ahmed Elghazaly is ICI’s director of securities operations.
+Ahmed Elghazaly is director of operations at ICI.